neirocca sound-first music theory

 When in doubt: letter = root, lowercase “m” = minor, number = extension.
 Cmaj7 is major with a major 7th.
 Cm7 is minor with a minor 7th.
 C7 is major with a minor 7th (the dominant 7th).

-Identify any chord by its notes in the Chord Finder
+Decode any chord in the Chord Finder

 Try With Sound